crossjoin/Browscap/README.md

 $browscap->update($forceUpdate);
 ```

-or via the command-line interface (normally you will find 'browscap' or 'browscap.php' in composers 'vendor/bin/'):
+or via the command-line interface (normally you will find 'browscap' or 'browscap.bat' in composers 'vendor/bin/'):
 ```
 browscap update [--force]
 ```